babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Imaging Cloud SDK for .NET.md

 - Access and multi-frame TIFF image and extract the desired frames from it.
 - Rotate, flip, crop, resize or fetch properties of the selected TIFF frame.
 - Merge multiple TIFF images.

+## New Features in Version 20.2.0

+- Support for image grayscale feature.

 ## Read & Write Image Formats